11 Jan What do we do when we suffer an injury?

 - Loosening or strengthening of your injured region with individually prescribed exercises

 If you have had an injury in the past you realise how beneficial and crucial it is to follow the R.I.C.E method.
-Your nutrition plays a hug part in your recovery also!
-Especially if you are laid up and not able to move, your body needs the best medicine possible….. which is food, have a chat to us today regarding which is the right path for you.
+Your nutrition plays a huge part in your recovery also!
+Especially if you are laid up and not able to move, your body needs the best medicine possible….. which is food, take a look at our meal plan and let’s have a chat to us today regarding which is the right path for you.